dibyahazra/dibyahazra.github.io/_posts/2023-10-17-benchmarking-in-go.md

 Entering interactive mode (type "help" for commands, "o" for options) (pprof)
 ```
 Now we can try out different profiling commands to investigate the performance of our function.
-Some of the frequestly used commands are `list <function_name>, top10, top5` etc. I will cover Profiling in much more detail later in a separate post (probably)
+Some of the frequestly used commands are `list <function_name>, top10, top5` etc. I will cover Profiling in much more detail later in a separate post (probably).

 ### Example
 So we briefly learnt how to benchmark and profile Go code but lets understand it further with a real world example.
 We are going to select a coding problem that can be solved in multiple ways using Go.
-We will benchmark and profile each of the approaches and pick the best one in terms of CPU and Memory utiliation.
+We will benchmark and profile each of the approaches and pick the best one in terms of CPU and Memory utilization.

 #### Problem Statement
-Lets say there is a Json file with the folowing nested Json data
+Lets say there is a Json file with the following nested Json data
 ```json
 {
     "data": [